 Both RFID and NanoBT can give retailers a more accurate picture.
 However, tracking item location in the store space or fitting room with RFID is virtually impossible.

-Only NanoBT can currently offer real-time item location that is refined to tracking in small zones and down to the shelf level.
+Only NanoBT, the Bluetooth RFID tags, can currently offer real-time item location that is refined to tracking in small zones and down to the shelf level.